vincenthz/hs-gauge/README.markdown

 * JSON export
 * HTML/javascript pages

+## Future Feature Plan

+* Remove further dependencies
+* storing benchmarks data in CSV and JSON
+* Add a standalong program taking benchmark data files and rendering to html/javascript/graphs
+* Make the library more useful as a standalone library to gather benchmark numbers related to functions in a programatic way

-## dependencies compared to criterion
+## Direct dependencies removed compared to criterion

 Removed: